tracielyn/savvy-coders-practice/README.md

 ~~but I'm NERVOUS!~~

-Things that interest me are:
+Things that interest me in this area are:

 - CSS
 - HTML
 - Scrum Master

+Other things I want to learn:

+1. Python
+2. Swift
+3. Kotlin